 - Demonstrate respect for self, authority and the rights and property of others.

 - Form an interest in exploring and enjoying the natural environment.

 - Express creativity through crafts, problem solving, worship and personal interactions.

 While at Holmes, days are full of fun and fellowship!
-Every program is a little a different, campers get to enjoy:
+Every program is a little a different, with campers enjoying:

 Each day family groups of campers of similar ages will gather together for Bible study, evening activity and evening Vespers.
 Time spent in small family groups and large age group activities enable the campers to form a close Christian community.
 These opportunities are the foundation of our summer camp experience.
 Your child will create lasting memories and friendships!

-Holmes Presbyterian Camp and Conference Center is one of more than 2,500 camps that have achieved ACA Accreditation nationwide.
+Holmes Camp and Retreat Center is one of more than 2,500 camps that have achieved ACA Accreditation nationwide.

 In addition to American Camp Association Accreditation, Holmes Presbyterian Camp and Conference Association operates under supervision of the New York State Health Department regulations governing summer camps.
 The Putnam County Health Department conducts extensive review of our planning materials, staff selection and training and camp operation.
 We receive 2-4 routine visits from the Putnam County Health Department each summer to confirm our compliance with regulations and a safe summer camp program.